Talk with a Doctor if Breast or Ovarian Cancer Runs in Your Family

 Here are some questions to think about:

-- Will finding out about a genetic mutation just make me more worried about getting sick?
-Or will I consider taking action to lower my risk?
+- Will finding out about a genetic mutation make me more worried about getting sick?
+Or will I feel better knowing I may be able to take action to lower my risk?

-- Will I share the test results with my spouse or partner?
-My children and other relatives?
-Family and friends?
+- Will I share the test results with my children and other relatives (like siblings) who could have the same gene mutation?

 Get Regular Checkups